CS 1313 010 Fall 2007

 This approach is especially valuable because

-SEVERAL PROGRAMMING PROJECTS ARE LONGER VERSIONS
+SEVERAL PROGRAMMING PROJECTS ARE

 OF EXAMPLE PROGRAMS IN THE LECTURE NOTES.